 BUILDING PARENTS CAPACITY FOR INVOLVEMENT

-The Board believes that empowering parents to insist on improvement and giving schools extra incentive to do so and by giving parents options regarding their children's education helps the district to realize its vision to become Destination Excellence for patrons of the community.
+The Board believes that empowering parents to insist on improvement and giving schools extra incentive to do so and by giving parents options regarding their children’s education helps the district to realize its vision to create Pathways to Opportunity for all Tulsa Public Schools students.
 As a result of this belief, the Board shall create an environment of supportive and collaborative parent involvement.

 DEFINITION OF PARENT INVOLVEMENT